 A highly pressurized environment cooks food quickly with a combination of steam and heat.
 An airtight seal on the instant pot allows for pressure and heat to build up, cooking all components of the meal evenly and in no time.

-The instant pot is a safe appliance, but there are a few things to remember:
+The instant pot is a safe appliance, but there are a few things to remember since we will be pressure cooking:

 - Lock the lid carefully: Make sure the sealing ring is placed correctly and that the lid is closed as it should be.
 The lid will turn clockwise and align in a locked position.
 Typically, the display will flash a warning if it’s not closed just right.